NethServer/nethsecurity/packages/ns-objects/README.md

 Host sets have a special field named `family` which can be `ipv4` or `ipv6`.

+A singleton host set is a special host set with only one IP address.

 Example of `/etc/config/objects` for IPv4:
 ```
 config host 'myhost4'